plrectco/FzCoin/README.md

 # FzCoin
-A minimal but fully functional Cryptocurrency
+A minimal but fully functional Cryptocurrency <br>
 In working progress...